arkworks-rs/bcs/examples/sumcheck/README.md

 ## Bonus: Write R1CS Constraints for the Verifier

-TODO: This part will be ready once the example contains an constraint synthesizer for verifier gadget.
+TODO

-### Further Reading: Multi-round example
+## Further Reading: Multi-round example

 There's an alternative implementation of the example protocol, which contains multiple prover and verifier rounds in the root namespace.
 The specification of this alternative protocol is like this: